Echolocation with HC-SR04 ultrasonic distance sensor

-Ultrasonic echolocation is common practice in many areas including nature itself.
-We all know how bats or dolphins navigate – they emit ultrasonic waves and depending on time delay of reflected echoes, they can determine the distance from obstacles or catch.
-From engineering perspective it is relatively easy to measure distances with ultrasound – all you need to know is sound speed in the air and time delay between sent and received pulses.
-L is the measured distance; CAIR – ultrasound speed; t – time between transmitted and received pulses.
+Ultrasonic echolocation is common practice in many areas, including nature itself.
+We all know how bats or dolphins navigate – they emit ultrasonic waves, and depending on the time delay of reflected echoes, they can determine the distance from obstacles or catch.
+From an engineering perspective, it is relatively easy to measure distances with ultrasound – all you need to know is sound speed in the air and time delay between sent and received pulses.
+L is the measured distance; CAIR – ultrasound speed; t – the time between transmitted and received pulses.
 The accuracy of measured distance mainly depends on air temperature.
-Approximately sound speed in air can be calculated by following formula: For instance at 25ºC the speed of sound in dry air CAIR = 346.13 m/s.
-So if you want greater accuracy, you should also measure temperature to adjust sound speed.
+The following formula can calculate sound speed in the air approximately : For instance, at 25ºC, the speed of sound in dry air CAIR = 346.13 m/s.
+If you want greater accuracy, you should also measure temperature to adjust sound speed.